zayinwch/Delft3D-2016/README.md

 gedata_reformat converts a Google Earth kml file into a txt file useable with Delft3D

-ge_compilation will merge files modified with gedata_reformat into a single bathymetry.txt file
+ge_compilation merges files modified with gedata_reformat into a single bathymetry.txt file